EasyAs12345/Coursera_Capstone_ML_Project/README.md

 # Coursera IBM Data Science Professional Certificate Capstone Project

-This is a collection of completed Jupyter Notebooks and other work product from the <a href="https://www.coursera.org/professional-certificates/ibm-data-science">Professional Certificate in Data Science Courses</a> offered by <a href="https://www.ibm.com/training/">IBM Training</a>.
+This is a collection of completed Jupyter Notebooks and other work product from the Capstone Course of the <a href="https://www.coursera.org/professional-certificates/ibm-data-science">Professional Certificate in Data Science Courses</a>, offered by <a href="https://www.ibm.com/training/">IBM Training</a>.

 Instructor <a href="https://www.coursera.org/instructor/~28511493">Joseph Santarcangelo</a> recommends getting into a habit of placing your Jupyter notebooks and other projects on GitHub to get practise and to build a portfolio - a great idea!